ITSROHITTECHH/beatbox.playlist/README.md

 - 🔍 Access songs via index like a list
 - 🖨️ Display formatted playlist info

 ---
+## 📌 Overview

+This project is designed to replicate basic features of a playlist application using Python classes.
+It's perfect for students or learners who are exploring Python OOP concepts such as:

+- Class design
+- Constructor methods
+- Dunder methods like `__str__`, `__len__`, `__getitem__`, and `__add__`
+- Data abstraction and encapsulation

+---

+## 🧠 What You Will Learn

+- How to create and use custom Python classes
+- How to manage lists of objects
+- How to implement and override built-in Python methods
+- How to structure a basic Python application
+---

 ## 💡 Key Concepts Demonstrated